-Lawsuits demanding the PG&E pay for damages from wildfires
+Lawsuits by fire victims swept up in PG&E bankruptcy

 State Farm said in its lawsuit that PG&E was “failing to keep the power lines, wires, and any and all associated equipment in a safe condition at all times to prevent fires.”

-State Farm and several major insurance carriers are seeking to be reimbursed for the payouts they made to wildfire victims.
+State Farm and several other insurance carriers are seeking to be reimbursed for the payouts they made to wildfire victims.

 California Insurance Commissioner Ricardo Lara said insurance companies received a combined $14.8 billion in claims from policyholders for the fires that ravaged California in November.